 Benefits of CDP for Programmatic Advertising

-The rise of CDP’s popularity in 2018 is also associated with the recent adoption of GDPR.
+The rise of CDP’s popularity in 2018 is also associated with the recent adoption of GDPR and CCPA.
 After GDPR kicked in, consumers opt-out of personal targeting more often.
-Thus, brands have no choice but to ask users for the data tracking consent.
+Thus, brands have no choice but to ask users for data tracking consent.
 Most of those who opt-in are ready to provide only 1st-party data to brands they deal with.
-The vast majority clearly opt-out of 3rd-party data transmission.
+The vast majority clearly opt out of 3rd-party data transmission.

-Demand-Side platforms can be tailored to both 1st- and 3rd-party data, so it’s more about a client’s decision on what customer data to use.
-In particular, SmartyAds DSP uses different criteria for targeting, including behavioral (user browsing behavior), geographic (location), demographic (age, gender, etc), or contextual (specific URLs).
+Demand-side platforms can be tailored to both 1st- and 3rd-party data, so it’s more about a client’s decision on what kind of data to use.
+In particular, SmartyAds DSP uses different criteria for targeting, including behavioral (user browsing behavior), geographic (location), demographic (age, gender, etc.), or contextual (specific URLs).
 Some of these attributes may be derived by either a DSP itself or customer data management platforms (including DMPs and CDPs).

-When the CDP is integrated with your demand-side platform, you get access to the real-time analytics and more narrow targeting.
-A CDP constantly updates data and relocates a customer profile to another segment, if data derived from this person changes.
-This may bear great importance for the efficiency of the real-time bidding process
+When the CDP is integrated with your demand-side platform, you get access to real-time analytics and more narrow targeting.
+A CDP constantly updates data and relocates a customer profile to another segment if data derived from this person changes.
+This may bear great importance for the efficiency of the real-time bidding process.

-On the contrary, data delivered by a DMP can’t be updated: once transmitted into one category, the roughly determined buyer persona belongs to this group until data expires.
-Thus, advertiser’s choice to use a CDP increases the likelihood of hitting the target and improving conversion rates in a long run.
+On the contrary, data delivered by a DMP can’t be updated: once transmitted into one category, the roughly determined buyer persona belongs to this group until the data expires.
+Thus, the advertiser’s choice to use a CDP increases the likelihood of hitting the target and improving conversion rates in the long run.

 CDP vs. DMP

-One difference between those two platforms was already disclosed: data management platforms can’t update customer’s data.
-The reason for it is that a DMP collects anonymous, non-PII customer data — tags, cookies, APIs, etc., which has a lifetime of 90 days max.
-This is mostly 3rd-party data, and that’s exactly why DMPs become less effective in the age of GDPR reign.
+One difference between those two platforms was already disclosed: Data management platforms can’t update customers' data.
+The reason for this is that a DMP collects anonymous, non-PII customer data — tags, cookies, APIs, etc., which has a lifetime of 90 days max.
+This is mostly 3rd-party data, and that’s exactly why DMPs became less effective in the age of GDPR reign.

-can also target audiences based on the 1st party data - the unique information about visitors collected while the user interacts with a website.
-This types of marketing data may include names, addresses, phone numbers, and details about transactions.
+DMPs have been successfully used for programmatic advertising personalization based on basic targeting criteria.
+The new level of targeting precision arrived with the introduction of CDP.
+The marketers who work with different promotion channels like email, social media, and PPC can also target audiences based on the 1st party data - the unique information about visitors collected while the user interacts with a website.
+This type of marketing data may include names, addresses, phone numbers, and details about transactions.

-Furthermore, CDP usage allows to generate a robust, unified profile for every user that provides a marketer with a complete picture.
+Furthermore, CDP usage allows for generating a robust, unified profile for every user that provides a marketer with a complete picture.

 The last crucial point of different types of data from DMP and a CDP is that the first one stores data in two places: a comprehensive database for all info and its subset for quick use.
 However, such a storage split makes it harder to integrate other marketing tools.
 CDPs keep data in one place, so it’s easy to analyze and transmit this data.